a-lucas/custom-react-slideshow/README.md

 # Slideshow

 This project was generated using [Nx](https://nx.dev).

-Why this choice?
+Why choosing `nx` over other boilderplates ?

+- Curiosity
-- Clean of any React libraries
+- It doesnt include any React boilerplate
-- Typescript support
+- It got a decent Typescript support
-- E2E support with cypress.io
+- It supports E2E out of the box with cypress.io

 ### What is in this project?